PasPe1/Redux-learn/README.md

-This is test project with hero admin panel!
+This is my pet project with hero admin panel!